progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	#	README
 	nothing added to commit but untracked files present (use "git add" to track)

+Puedes ver que tu nuevo archivo README aparece bajo la cabecera “Archivos sin seguimiento” (“Untracked files”) de la salida del comando.
+Sin seguimiento significa básicamente que Git ve un archivo que no estaba en la instantánea anterior; Git no empezará a incluirlo en las confirmaciones de tus instantáneas hasta que se lo indiques explícitamente.
+Lo hace para que no incluyas accidentalmente archivos binarios, o de otro tipo, que no tenías intención de incluir.
+Sí que quieres incluir el README, así que vamos a iniciar el seguimiento del archivo.

-You can see that your new README file is untracked, because it’s under the “Untracked files” heading in your status output.
+> You can see that your new README file is untracked, because it’s under the “Untracked files” heading in your status output.
 Untracked basically means that Git sees a file you didn’t have in the previous snapshot (commit); Git won’t start including it in your commit snapshots until you explicitly tell it to do so.
 It does this so you don’t accidentally begin including generated binary files or other files that you did not mean to include.
 You do want to start including README, so let’s start tracking the file.

+### Siguiendo nuevos archivos ###

-### Tracking New Files ###
+> Tracking New Files

+Para empezar el seguimiento de un nuevo archivo se usa el comando `git add`.
+Iniciaremos el seguimiento del archivo README ejecutando esto:

-In order to begin tracking a new file, you use the command `git add`.
+> In order to begin tracking a new file, you use the command `git add`.
 To begin tracking the README file, you can run this:

 	$ git add README

+Si vuelves a ejecutar el comando `git status`, verás que tu README está ahora bajo seguimiento y preparado:

-If you run your status command again, you can see that your README file is now tracked and staged:
+> If you run your status command again, you can see that your README file is now tracked and staged:

 	$ git status
 	# On branch master